How to Handle Emotional Blackmail in a Relationship

 Be careful not to misinterpret your partner’s need to restate some boundaries or advocate for their needs as blackmail.
 It is only blackmail when it involves pressure, control, and threats.

 Certain triggers make you comply more easily than others.
-If you want to change the pattern, you need to know how you are contributing to it.
+If you want to change the pattern, you need to know how you contribute to it.

 A person attempting to manipulate you will push for an immediate answer or action.

-Try to stall so you could figure out the possibilities and decipher which to take.
+Try to stall so you can figure out the possibilities and decipher which to take.
 Calmly ask for more time and keep repeating if they pressure you.

 If your partner’s behavior is endangering you or your close ones, you need to make sure you are safe first.